John Redpath: Political career and philanthropy

 Beyond business, charity and community service played a large role in Redpath's life.
 He was sat on Montreal City Council from 1840 until 1843.
-During this time, he ceded the land which became Drummond Street on May 13, 1842 and named the street after his second wife, Jane Drummond (1816-1907).
+During this time, he ceded the land which became Drummond Street on May 13, 1842, and named the street after his second wife, Jane Drummond (1816–1907).
 The street was not named after General Gordon Drummond (no relation), as is sometimes thought.

 Redpath was also a director of such charitable institutions as the Montreal General Hospital.
 He was one of the founders of the Protestant House of Industry and Refuge and a major donor to the Canada Foreign Missionary Society and the French-Canadian Missionary Society.
 Redpath was a supporter of the 1833 law that abolished slavery in the British colonies and served as the head of a small group that lobbied for government assistance to fight Montreal's "white slavery" traffic, working with the Magdalen Asylum in Montreal to aid impoverished immigrant women forced into prostitution.
 Having had limited education, Redpath was a strong advocate of learning.
 He helped establish The Presbyterian College, Montreal and the Montreal Mechanics Institute, now the Atwater Library.
 John Redpath was also a benefactor of the first endowment fund established for McGill University.
 His son Peter also endowed a Chair of Mathematics at the university as well as building the university's Redpath Museum and Redpath Library.

 Personal

-Redpath was first married, on December 19, 1818 in Montréal, Canada, to Janet McPhee, a native of Glengarry, Ontario, and they had seven children before her death in 1834.
-The following year, on September 11th in Kingston, Canada, he married 20-year-old Scottish-born Jane Drummond, and they had ten children.
+Redpath was first married, on December 19, 1818, in Montreal, Canada, to Janet McPhee, a native of Glengarry, Ontario, and they had seven children before her death in 1834.
+The following year, on September 11 in Kingston, Canada, he married 20-year-old Scottish-born Jane Drummond, and they had ten children.
 Redpath built a large family home overlooking Montreal on the slopes of Mount Royal, having purchased it from the Desrivières family who had lost a long court case against the trustees of what was to become McGill University.
 The area still carries the Redpath name: rue Redpath, croissant Redpath, place Redpath.

 Following his death in 1869, Redpath was interred in the Mount Royal Cemetery in Montreal.